Bachelor of Engineering (Honours) in Electrical Engineering

 Fees

 Electrical engineers design, analyse, and test systems such as power plants, communication networks, and electrical systems for various applications, including transportation and industrial use.
 They solve complex problems and ensure systems operate efficiently and safely.
-This qualification prepares you for roles in a range of industries including power generation, robotics, and computer systems.
+This UK degree prepares you for roles in a range of industries including power generation, robotics, and computer systems.
 It offers expertise in the latest electrical technologies.

 The key advantages: